-- 103. Subsection (6) states that the Scottish Ministers may, by regulations subject to the affirmative procedure, modify the meaning of "relevant payment" and make any modifications to definitions in subsection (7) which may be required. - 104.
+- 112. Subsection (6) states that the Scottish Ministers may, by regulations subject to the affirmative procedure, modify the meaning of "relevant payment" and make any modifications to definitions in subsection (7) which may be required. - 113.
 Although this section also applies to a review panel, this only covers the situation where a review panel is the first panel to make a finding of eligibility.
-In a case where the original panel found the applicant to be eligible, but a review was sought in relation to the amount of the offer, section 55(2)(c) prevents the review panel from increasing the deductions to which the offer is to be subject. - Section 42: Deduction of previous payments: further provision 105.
-This section sets out further matters relating to the deduction of previous payments from redress payments. - 106.
+In a case where the original panel found the applicant to be eligible but a review was sought in relation to the amount of the offer, section 55(2)(c) prevents the review panel from increasing the deductions to which the offer is to be subject.

+Section 42: Deduction of previous payments: further provision

+- 114. This section sets out further matters relating to the deduction of previous payments from redress payments. - 115.
 Subsections (2) and (3) set out that where a child of a deceased person has made an application for a next of kin redress payment and where a relevant payment has previously been made in respect of the deceased person, the amount deducted from the redress payment will be divided by the number of surviving children of the deceased person at the date that the first child's next of kin application is made.
-The payment offered to each child will therefore be subject to an equal share of the deductions. - 107.
-Subsection (4) sets out that as much of a relevant payment that has already been deducted from a fixed rate payment will not be deducted again from an individually assessed payment it will only be the balance of the relevant payment which will be deducted.
-This avoids double-deductions and covers both earlier applications specifically for a fixed rate payment and a payment of a fixed rate payment being made early under an initial determination (see section 36). - 108.
-Subsection (5) sets out that the panel does not need to deduct a relevant payment to which the applicant has only an entitlement.
-This would include, for example, where the applicant is entitled to a payment but is unlikely in practice to be able to recover this (because of the financial situation of the debtor).
+The payment offered to each child will therefore be subject to an equal share of the deductions. - 116.
+Subsection (4) sets out that as much of a relevant payment that has already been deducted from a redress payment will not be deducted again from an individually assessed payment it will only be the balance of the relevant payment which will be deducted.
+This avoids double-deductions and covers both earlier applications specifically for a fixed rate payment and a payment of a previous redress payment where the application under consideration is a further application made by virtue of section 28(2A).

-109. Subsection (6) states that a relevant payment received from the advance payment scheme is not to be adjusted using the GDP deflator.
+- 117. Subsection (5) sets out that the panel does not need to deduct a relevant payment to which the applicant has only an entitlement.
+This would include, for example, where the applicant is entitled to a payment but is unlikely in practice to be able to recover this (because of the financial situation of the debtor). - 118.
+Subsection (6) states that a relevant payment received from the advance payment scheme is not to be adjusted using the GDP deflator.

-Section 43: Information about previous payments from applicant 110.
-Section 43 sets out that applicants must provide the Scottish Ministers with information about relevant payments they (or the person to whom the application relates) received or are entitled to before their application is determined.
+Section 43: Information about previous payments from applicant

+119. Section 43 sets out that applicants must provide the Scottish Ministers with information about relevant payments they (or the person to whom the application relates) received or are entitled to before their application is determined.
 The term "relevant payment" is defined in section 41 and relates to payments in respect of abuse of the person in question which is covered under the redress scheme.
 Subsection (2) sets out the information to be provided about relevant payments.
 Subsection (2)(e) states that the Scottish Ministers may make regulations about other information which must be provided in relation to relevant payments.
 Any such regulations are subject to the negative procedure.
 The Scottish Ministers must pass information about relevant payments to Redress Scotland (subsection (3)).
 Information about relevant payments can also be obtained directly from third parties under section 77.